Search

 Samoan Kava Strains

 Kava culture in Samoa has existed for centuries and is very popular throughout the country.
-In fact, it’s so popular that very little kava is exported as the locals drink most of it.
-There are several types of kava grown and it’s known for its light, clam, heady effects and smooth, cashew-like flavor.
+In fact, it’s so popular that very little kava is exported, as the locals drink most of it.
+Several types of kava are grown, and they’re known for their light, clam, heady effects and smooth, cashew-like flavor.

-There are three main strains in Samoa that are sold in the form of blends rather than as individual strains.
-The kava isn’t as strong allowing for longer kava drinking sessions, which is what Samoan kava culture is known for.
+There are three main strains in Samoa that are sold in blends rather than as individual strains.
+The kava isn’t as strong, allowing for longer drinking sessions, which is what Samoan kava culture is known for.

 Micronesian Kava Strains

 Kava grown here is known for being strong.
-Its use is very popular and due to its unique geography, of being made of multiple small islands, there are a variety of strains grown here.
+Its use is very popular, and due to its unique geography, which consists of multiple small islands, a variety of strains are grown here.
 Despite the different locations, there is not much variety between strains.
-Most Micronesian kava comes from the island of Pohnpei, which is the biggest of the Micronesian islands.
+Most Micronesian kava comes from the island of Pohnpei, the biggest of the Micronesian islands.
 This kava is known to have heavy effects and may have unwanted side effects the day after drinking it.

 Papua New Guinean Kava Strains